Inist-CNRS/ezmaster/README.md

 RUN sudo ln -s ###path to your config file### /opt/ezmaster/config/config.json RUN sudo ln -s ###path to your data directory### /opt/ezmaster/data
 ```

+### MongoDB database (optional)

+If your application uses a mongodb database, your can use the ezmaster database.
+Regarding to this, you just have to use the envrionment variable: ``EZMASTER_MONGODB_HOST_PORT``
+This variable contains for example: ``ezmaster_db:27017`` (it means that mongodb host is ezmaster_db and mongodb port is 27017)

 ### Create symbolic links for configuration and data files.
 ### Refer to the schema below.